Can you make money from day trading and how much do you need to start?

 - Become acquainted with how day trading works and know the activities involved in trading.

 - Go through the different markets, assets and trading opportunities.

-- Start the learning process by practising and also think about your trading strategies.
-You can open demo accounts where you can practice without risking your money.
+- Start the learning process by practising, and also consider your trading strategies.
+You can open demo accounts where you can perform dummy trades without risking your money.

 - Select a broker and online trading platform.
 During your selection process, consider features such as fees, minimum deposit amount, withdrawal options, types of assets and securities available for trading and leverage.